phpdevcommunity/essential-framework/framework-doc/packages.md

 In this example, the `MyCustomPackage` is activated for both the 'dev' and 'prod' environments.
 You can adjust the list of environments as needed.

-By following these steps, you can create and activate your Essential packages to extend the functionality of your projects.
+By following these steps, you can create and activate your PhpDevCommunity Michel packages to extend the functionality of your projects.